cds-snc/digital-canada-ca/content/en/careers/positions/research-operations-coordinator--6ac6d7f7-d80a-4f8c-9661-7ad35c3120f5.md

 ## Areas of responsibility
 - Manage participant recruitment for research studies, including but not limited to: recruiting diverse participants from multiple sources within government and externally, outreach, filtering and screening, consent agreements, privacy, and incentives management.
 - Help to grow, foster, and administer a diverse participant panel following appropriate government procedures for the CX team.
-- Collaborate with researchers to develop  the CX research operations handbook with date procedures and reusable templates.
+- Collaborate with researchers to develop the CX research operations handbook with up-to-date procedures and reusable templates.
 Manage and update this handbook for the team.
 - Work with the team to develop research repositories to ensure easily accessible CX data across Platform teams.
 Manage and update the repository as needed.
 - Liaison with the Growth, Policy and the Internal Operations teams to monitor progress of CX research operations and report back on progress to different stakeholders.
 - Continuously examine, experiment, and measure improvements to our research operations and processes.